coveooss/coveo-python-oss/coveo-functools/README.md

 There are many  But you can solve it with flex.
 In one line, too!

-Start by designing a hierarchy of classes with annotations that closely follows the API reference.
+Start by designing a hierarchy of classes with annotations that closely follow the API reference.

 Remember, casing and underscore are ignored in flex, so you could use pep8 if you want:

 ```python